RULES GOVERNING REQUIREMENTS TO QUALIFY

 - other good cause shown.

 - Renewal of Candidacy After Inability to Successfully Complete.
 A candidate who is unable successfully to complete a part after attempting the available number of versions must thereafter re-apply as a candidate for registered membership and start again from the beginning of the RP credentialing process.
 Similarly, a candidate who is unable successfully to complete the RP credentialing process within the applicable deadlines as modified by any extensions granted must thereafter re-apply as a candidate for registered membership and start again from the beginning of the RP credentialing process.
+Such a re-application may not be made prior to 180 days after whichever comes first of a) the date on which the candidate is notified of unsuccessful completion of the last available version of a part, or b) the date on which the applicable deadline, as modified by any extensions granted, expires without the candidate having successfully completed all the parts in the applicable Step.
 It is suggested that the waiting period be devoted to careful study prior to the re-application.